After Ever Happy: Filming

 The film entered pre-production in September 2020, prior to the release of After We Collided.
 Principal photography took place, back-to-back with After We Fell.
 In December 2021, Louise Lombard, Kiana Madeira, Chance Perdomo, Rob Estes, and Carter Jenkins were confirmed to have reprised their roles from previous movies.
 The first teaser trailer was released in December 2021.

 Photography took place in Bulgaria and wrapped production in December 2020.
 Landon stated that the novel series' realistic analysis of love, drew her to join the production, stating that her intent while directing the projects was to show that "romance isn't always beautiful".
 During production, the cast worked closely together and stayed in a hotel in a more isolated manner, while cameras weren't rolling, due to COVID-19 pandemic restrictions and protocols.

 Release

-A private screening for the film held in London was made public after a featurette with Fiennes-Tiffin was uploaded to YouTube by the film´s Latin American distributor, Diamond Films.
-The film was later released in the United States on September 7, 2022.
-Netflix handled distribution, after successfully handling the international release of the previous movie.
+The film was released in Europe from August 22, 2022, and was later released in the United States on September 7, 2022, with Voltage Pictures another distribution companies.

 Reception

+Sequel

+In August 2022, it was announced that production had commenced on a sequel to After Ever Happy, titled After Everything.
+Langford and Fiennes Tiffin reprised their roles as Tessa Young and Hardin Scott, respectively.

 Future

-In August 2022, it was announced that production had commenced on a secret sequel to After Ever Happy.
-Despite having not much revealed, it was stated that principal photography had recently wrapped and that the official title is After Everything.
-Langford and Fiennes Tiffin are reprising their roles as Tessa Young and Hardin Scott, respectively.
-It is intended to be the fifth film in the series.

-Another sequel and prequel are in development.
+Another sequel and prequel were in development in 2021.